 - Books, Literature, and Writing

 I had a high school English teacher who once told our class that the only good writers are old writers.
-She continued that young people have not lived long enough to have anything worth writing about.
+She insisted that young people have not lived long enough to have anything worth writing about.

 Well, that’s encouraging, I thought.

-As someone who has wanted to be a writer since she was five years old, has filled over 20 notebooks with short stories, has had poetry featured in several literary journals, and self-published three novels before the age of 30, I feel like I proved her wrong.
+As someone who has wanted to be a writer since she was five years old, has filled over 20 notebooks with short stories, had poetry featured in several literary journals, and self-published three novels before the age of 30, I feel like I proved her wrong.

 Since becoming a novelist, ideas have been pouring in, but I can’t say that has always been the case.
 In my late teens and early 20’s, I was always searching to write the perfect piece, one that I thought was worthy of getting published and one that told the world what I thought about it.
 Instead, I sat through many writing sessions where I didn’t write down one word or hand wrote several pages that I never bothered to type up.